 Start with Shorter Live Class Times

-Some districts that have seen success so far in kindergarten remote instruction started with short 15-20 minutes synchronous classes.
-After a while, they add on time to the class as distance learning progresses.
-This increase in the amount of time in class helps students build stamina and not lose focus as they’re starting off the school year at home.
+Some districts that have seen success in kindergarten by starting remote instruction with short 15-20 minute live classes.
+After a while, they add on time to the class as students get used to the format and understand what to expect.
+This incremental increase in the amount of time in class helps students build stamina and not lose focus as they transition to schooling at home.
 As time goes on, the live classes can add on 5 minutes gradually so students will be more mentally prepared for learning online.

 Work with Parents